-The proposed bill would amend current statutes by adding a new section to Title 46, Chapter 2, Article 2 of the Arizona Revised Statutes, specifically addressing the Supplemental Nutrition Assistance Program (SNAP).
-It would require the Department of Economic Security (DES) to mandate participation in an employment and training program for able-bodied adults under 60 years old receiving SNAP benefits, as outlined in federal law.
+The proposed bill would amend current statutes by adding a new section to the Arizona Revised Statutes that mandates the Department of Economic Security (DES) to require able-bodied adults under 60 years old who receive Supplemental Nutrition Assistance Program (SNAP) benefits to participate in a mandatory employment and training program, as outlined in federal law.
 This requirement would be subject to certain exemptions, including compliance with work registration requirements, caregiving responsibilities, full-time student status, participation in rehabilitation programs, employment criteria, and age-related conditions for minors.

-Additionally, the bill clarifies that individuals who do not comply with work registration requirements under Title IV of the Social Security Act or the Federal-State Unemployment Compensation System would also be considered noncompliant with the employment and training program requirements.
-The bill aims to align state regulations with federal guidelines while establishing specific criteria for exemptions, thereby updating the existing legal framework governing SNAP participation in Arizona.
+Additionally, the bill specifies that individuals who do not comply with work registration requirements under the Social Security Act or the Federal-State Unemployment Compensation System will also be considered noncompliant with the employment and training program requirements.
+The bill aims to align state law with federal guidelines while introducing these new obligations and exemptions for SNAP recipients.

 Statutes affected: